 Vegan ‘Snow Skin’ Mooncake with Vegan Egg Yolk

 The Mid-Autumn Festival is on Sunday, 27th September this year.
-It’s still have a few days to go.
+It still has a few days to go.
 Usually, my mooncakes won’t be so early to post out.
 For the snow skin mooncake, I like it as fresh as possible.

-But, the traditional mooncake need to be making it in advance.
+But, the traditional mooncake needs to be making it in advance.
 Because the pastry will get more moisture and softer after a few days it made.
 The Chinese called it: ‘回油‘!

 They’re totally two different pastries.
 But you can use the same fillings for those cakes.